t3r6/pkdocs/docs/guides/multiplayer/od-mp-server-win.md

 PROverdose is a competitive mod.
 Its server is compatible with the original Overdose and PROverdose so the client doesn't need to have this mod installed but the client still needs to have the OpenSpy fix.

-1. Download the [**PROverdose v0.4**](https://www.moddb.com/games/painkiller-overdose/downloads/proverdose-04) mod for Painkiller Overdose v84.4.
-If you use Painkiller Overdose v75.3 and lower, download the [**PROverdose v0.3**](https://www.moddb.com/games/painkiller-overdose/downloads/proverdose-03) mod.
+1. Download the [**PROverdose**](https://www.moddb.com/mods/proverdose-mod-for-painkiller-overdose) mod.
+PROverdose 0.4 only supports the latest official Painkiller Overdose v84.4.
+Earlier versions of PROverdose support Painkiller Overdose v75.3 and lower.

 2. Extract the archive's content to your `..\Painkiller Overdose\Data` directory.